 He always was focused on doing the “right” things for us.
 To that end, he dragged us all off to Sunday mass, holy communion, and catechism.
 There was also the observance of Christmas and Easter.
-Trips to Firestone to get the new Christmas album, and invitations and trips to the broader Stalker family spread across New Jersey.
+Trips to Firestone to get the new Christmas album, invitations, and trips to the broader Stalker family spread across New Jersey.

 He also dragged us off the New York Worlds fair in 64 and 65.
 For me, this was a flash memory of the highest order.
 Its’ a small word, the Pieta, the Ford Assembly line, amphibious cars, and great moments with Mr. Lincoln.

 And, let’s not forget there were three family trips down the I95 to Florida to the sounds of “Mrs. Robinson, “Young Girl,” and “American Pie.”
-These trips were flash memories, not just from me but for all of us.
+These trips were flash memories, not just for me but for all of us.

 Who can forget the intercoastal waterway?
 The trampolines in Hollywood.
 The Miami Aquarium.
 Whoppers.
 Fireworks.
 There was also going to Disney World in its opening year, staying at the Contemporary Hotel.
 By then, Chief was upping his game.

-The family was so important to the chief.
+The family was so important to the Chief.
 No doubt those were some of his and our happiest moments.